DEFRA/defra-docker-java/README.md

 ## CI/CD

-On commit GitHub Actions will build the `java` & `java-development` images for the Java versions listed in the [image-matrix.json](image-matrix.json) file, and perform a vulnerability scan, as described below.
+On commit GitHub Actions will build the `java` image for the Java versions listed in the [image-matrix.json](image-matrix.json) file, and perform a vulnerability scan, as described below.

 In addition a commit to the master branch will push the images to the [defradigital](https://hub.docker.com/u/defradigital) organisation in Docker Hub using the version tag specified in the [JOB.env](JOB.env) file.
 This version tag is expected to be manually updated on each release.